4d/docs/docs/Project/exporting.md

 ---
 id: exporting
-title: Export to 4D project
+title: Exporting from a 4D database
 ---

 You can convert an existing 4D database (.4db file) into a 4D project.
 Since the export only creates a new version of the existing database, original files are never touched.
 Thus, you can convert your database as many times as you need.